 Your business is important to the community and it plays an integral role in the economy of our city.
 As a business owner you have responsibilities to keep your establishment in compliance with many regulations.

-The Environmental Services and Operations Departments also have responsibilities for maintaining and keeping up the City's sewage systems: 1,544 km of sanitary and storm sewers, 2 sewage treatment plants and 44 pumping stations located throughout the City of Windsor.
+The Environmental Services and Operations Departments also have responsibilities for maintaining and keeping up the City's sewage systems: 1,544 km of sanitary and storm sewers, 2 wastewater treatment plants and numerous pumping stations located throughout the City of Windsor.
 In order to work effectively, sewage systems need to be in proper working order from the drain to the City's treatment plants.
-There are 8 storm retention basins located throughout the city.
+There are numerous storm retention basins located throughout the city.